 - Rose – There are lots of different types of rose bush with leaves that your stick insect could eat.
 You can plant rose bushes in your garden and harvest the leaves for your pet.
 As with bramble, you will need to take care when cutting leaves from the rose bush for your stick insects as the stems also contain thorns that are rather sharp.

 - Privet – Privet is a common shrub that grows throughout the year and makes the perfect food for stick insects.
-Although growth does slow in the winter, you can get leaves for your pet even when it is snowing or is freezing outside.
+Although growth does slow in the winter, you can get privet leaves for your stick insect even when it is snowing or is freezing outside.

 - Hawthorn – Hawthorn is a shrub or small tree.
 The Indian hawthorn is often used in gardens as an evergreen hedging and it makes the perfect food for an Indian stick insect.